Krew: YouTube career

-2011-2013: Early beginnings
+2011–2013: Early beginnings

 On September 1, 2011, Gold and Funneh started their own YouTube channels under the pseudonyms "GoldenGlare" and "ItsFunneh", where the latter explained the origin of the name "ItsFunneh" during their first Q&A video: "So, the funny part comes from me.
 Growing up, I was pretty much a humorous person, and we also live in Canada, so then I thought putting like the 'Eh' at the end of 'ItsFunneh' would make it hilarious, and now that's how the YouTube channel was created and all of my gamertags."
 Gold explained that the name "GoldenGlare" came from her fascination with gold, heroes and Marvel and thought of a hero that emits golden laser beams from their eyes.

 The first video that Funneh posted was Black Ops Ranger match, which has since been changed to a private video.
 The Krew were "obsessed" with Minecraft, which was very popular at that time; she suggested to make some Minecraft machinimas and parodies to her siblings.
 One of their parodies garnered one million but was taken down due to YouTube copyright strike.
 They continued making silent Minecraft machinima with no commentary, but as Funneh became busier with high school, she stopped posting, with the intention to quit YouTube.
 Gold one day encouraged Funneh to continue posting videos again and to commentate, the latter of which she was initially against but was convinced to do so.

 Later on, their other siblings gradually began making appearances in videos.
 Draco explained that "DraconiteDragon" came from his fascination with dragons (Draco: Greco-Latin word for dragon), and at that time, he liked draconite, a mythical gemstone.
 Rainbow came up with "PaintingRainbows" as she liked rainbows and according to her, it symbolises bringing happiness to others.
-Lunar came up with "LunarEclipse" because she liked lunar eclipses but accidentally misspelt it as "LunarEclispe".
+Lunar came up with "LunarEclipse" because she liked lunar eclipses but accidentally misspelled it as "LunarEclispe".

-2013-present: YouTube success
+2013–present: YouTube success

 In 2013, the channel became more active.
 At this time, Krew started releasing comedic Minecraft videos.
 This is when they started gaining popularity.
 They still worked at the family business until the YouTube channel started making more money than the family business could; at that point, they started doing YouTube as a full-time job, allowing their parents to retire.
 They also began attending conventions to meet their fans.
 In 2020, ItsFunneh was the most viewed Canadian gaming channel, and 5th among all countries.
 In the same year, Krew was signed by Creative Artists Agency (CAA).